Sakshamrzt/CSC591-final/README.md

 This will generate the optimized.pth file which can be used further for testing.

 ## Testing the output
 - Use the command python3 test2.py --eval-file "pretrained-mode/optimized.pth".
 This will generate the files in the results directory and prints the psnr value.
-If you have generated the new models after using the steps listed in training then you can replace use : python3 test2.py --eval-file "pretrained-mode/optimized.pth"
+If you have generated the new models after using the steps listed in training then you can replace use : python3 test2.py --eval-file "optimized.pth"
 - This also generates the optimized.onnx file which can be directly used to run on xgen.